paxdotdev/pax/lab-journal-zb.md

 /// Note that "children" is somewhat overloaded, hence "rendering_children" here.
 /// "Children" may indicate a.) a template root, b.) slot_children, c.) primitive children
 /// Each RenderNode is responsible for determining at render-time which of these concepts
-/// to pass to the engine for rendering, and that distinction occurs inside `get_rendering_children`
+/// to pass to the engine for rendering, and that distinction occurs inside `get_instance_children`
 ```

 Perhaps it is worth revisiting these concepts in order to compact